-The authors would like to thank Stefan Wolf and Jürg Wullschleger for enjoyable discussions, and Stefan Wolf for suggesting the example in Section 3, page 6 to us.
+Acknowledgments The authors would like to thank Stefan Wolf and Jürg Wullschleger for interesting discussions, and Stefan Wolf for suggesting the example in Section 3, page 9 to us.
+Furthermore, we would like to thank Rafail Ostrovsky, Alessandra Scafuro, Ivan Visconti and Akshai Wadia for illustrating discussions on their OT-protocol.
 Part of this work was conducted within the physical cryptography project at the TU München.